 The most significant benefit of using Microsoft Project Online is the increased visibility into project performance.
 It enables project leaders to take action on issues as they arise.
 One IT PMO leader said, “We’ve been able to see a dramatic reduction in the amount of time it takes us to resolve incidents when they happen.”
 Microsoft Office 365 PPM provides organizations with a consistent platform for all projects, standardizing reporting and improving visibility into project performance.
 With greater visibility into project milestones, the composite organization is able to complete more projects on time and on or under budget.
 In addition, Office 365 PPM reduces administrative workload for PMs and helps them communicate with all project stakeholders, resulting in higher project throughput across the organization.

 Our project and resource managers are not effectively utilizing resources.
 We don’t have a good handle on how our resources are allocated across projects.
 There is no way to no which resources are being over utilized and which ones are under utilized.

 A key benefit of Office 365 PPM is better resource management capabilities.
-With Office 365 PPM, project managers had greater visibility into their resource needs ahead of time and are able to better plan for scarce resources within their projects.
+With Office 365 PPM, project managers have greater visibility into their resource needs ahead of time and are able to better plan for scarce resources within their projects.
 In addition, skillsets are better matched up with specific project needs, increasing the efficiency within projects.
-On average, in our experience organizations realize a 13% reduction in project labor costs as well as a 16% reduction in the time it takes to allocate resources to projects.
+On average, organizations realize a 13% reduction in project labor costs as well as a 16% reduction in the time it takes to allocate resources to projects.
 With a 14% average increase in resource utilization, organizations are able to maximize resource productivity.

 We are not using an Enterprise Project Management Solution because it costs too much to implement and support.
 Our IT department does not have the time to setup and maintain a server for a PPM solution.
 Even if we install a solution we have to incur upgrade costs each time a new version comes out.